BogdanovaIV/library/README.md

      ![Get all books](documentation/features/get-all-books.png)
 - 2. Add a new book - add a new book to the database.
      ![Add a new book](documentation/features/add-new-book.png)
      - The system asks the user to input the full name of the author or the ID of the author, checks that it cannot be empty, finds the author and sends the result's message.
 The user can input "Exit" to return to the Books' menu.
 The selection occurs based on the occurrence of a string.
-If it finds several items, the system asks the user to choose one of them.
+If it finds several items, the system asks the user to choose one.
      - Then The system asks the user to input the title and checks that it cannot be empty.
 The user can input "Exit" to return to the Books' menu.
      - Then The system asks the user to input the the number of the shelf on which the book is stored and checks that it cannot be empty.
 The user can input "Exit" to return to the Books' menu.